RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Options.md

  - Examples

-Setting these flags on the command line, there will be no updates for airgeddon and 5Ghz will be disabled on next launch.
+Setting these flags on the command line, there will be no updates and 5Ghz will be disabled on next launch.
 ```
 ~/airgeddon# AIRGEDDON_AUTO_UPDATE=false AIRGEDDON_5GHZ_ENABLED=false bash airgeddon.sh
 ```